abhshkdz/abhshkdz.github.io/_pages/about.md

 in the visual system, and analyzed neuron-dropping (dependency of neural decoding on number of recorded neurons).

-A significant portion of my motivation to study deep learning comes from the loose analogies between machine learning concepts and their neuroscientific counterparts, such as Dropout (regularization) and redundancy in neural activity, high-level information representation by a deep convolutional network and neural spiking activity.
-My long-term goal is to have a better understanding of how the brain works and use that knowledge and underlying principles to build artificial intelligence.

 I graduated from [Indian Institute of Technology Roorkee][31] in 2015 with a B.Tech. in Electrical Engineering.
 Through the course of my undergrad, I've been fortunate to have participated in the